EssentialsX/Website/Home.md

 **This feature was added in [build 246](https://ci.drtshock.net/job/EssentialsX/246) (9f75f1a).**

 PR #198 introduced the ability to limit /nick to only allow color changes, ensuring players could still be identified by their original Minecraft name.
 The feature introduced a new permission node called `essentials.nick.changecolors`.
-When a player has the preceeding permission, they are only allowed to add colours to their names.
+When a player has the preceding permission, they are only allowed to add colours to their names.
 Where if the player was called SupaHam, he could only be able to use `/nick &5SupaHam` but not `/nick &5TheSupaHam`, where the latter is prefixing the name with 'The'.

 However, this feature also introduced the `essentials.nick.changecolors.bypass` permission node.
 Where if a player has the preceeding permission they are allowed to bypass the check and thus be able to change the characters of their name.
 This was originally created to ensure convenience for Server Operators without breaking functionality when they updated EssentialsX.

+**Note**: This permission requires the `essentials.nick.color` permission in order to use colors in the nickname to begin with.

 ### Teleport to spawn when joining